brendanjohnharris/Criticality/README.md

 A workflow begins by adding files to the Matlab path; run `startup()` in the _hctsa_ directory and `add_all_subfolders()` in the _Criticality_ directory.

 To reproduce the main analyses, refer to the files `testTimeseries.m`, `testHCTSA.md` and `testAnalysis.m` in `./test/`.
-Below is an outline of a typical workflow: simulating dynamical systems, running _hctsa_ and analysing feature values.
+Below is an outline of a typical workflow: simulating dynamical systems, running _hctsa_ and analyzing feature values.

 ## Time Series